AliChoukatli/CyberShield-Enterprise/02_AD_Integration_User_Management/Documentation/03_File_Share_NTFS.md

 # 📁🌐 File Share & NTFS Permissions Configuration

+## 🎯 Objective

+Securely configure a shared folder (`C:\SharedFolders\IT`) for the IT department by implementing proper **NTFS** and **share-level permissions** using **Active Directory Security Groups**.
+This ensures role-based access, improves auditability, and reduces the risk of unauthorized access.

 ## 📝 Introduction

-This section focuses on assigning proper **NTFS and Share permissions** to a departmental shared folder (`C:\SharedFolders\IT`) to ensure secure and role-based access.
-By leveraging **Active Directory security groups**, we enforce a permission model that aligns with organizational roles and responsibilities.

-### 🎯 Objective
-Create and securely share a central folder on the domain controller for the IT department, configuring both **NTFS** and **share permissions** based on Active Directory security groups.
+In this step, you’ll create a shared folder on the **domain controller** and apply security principles by assigning permissions to **Active Directory groups** (`IT-Admins` and `IT-Users`).
+The configuration leverages a **least privilege** model and separates responsibilities between administrative and standard users.

+This type of configuration is foundational for collaboration and secure file access in any enterprise environment.

+---

-### 🛠️ Steps
+## 🛠️ Implementation Steps

 1. On the **Windows Server 2022 (Domain Controller)**, create the folder:
 C:\SharedFolders\IT